 e-Literate features authors that have been carefully hand picked by Michael and Phil.
 These are always people whom they learn from and find personally interesting.
 The views that guest authors publish are solely their own and do not represent any sort of unified editorial position of e-Literate.

 In many cases, guest blogging invitations are open, meaning that the guest bloggers are free to submit future posts when they wish on whatever topics they wish.
 Bloggers with open invitations are referred to as "featured bloggers" and have their own bio pages on the site in the "About the Authors" menu.

 Guest blogging is by invitation only.
 Email requests to submit guest posts will be ignored.

 All e-Literate authors retain copyright to their own works.
-Michael Feldstein does not claim copyright over any works published on e-Literate other than those he has authored.
+Michael Feldstein and Phil Hill do not claim copyright over any works published on e-Literate other than those they have authored.
 However, by publishing their content on e-Literate, the authors agree to release their works under a Creative Commons Attribution license.
 Any republication of e-Literate content must give attribution to the authors.

 Right now, e-Literate does not accept advertisements.
 Requests to place ads on e-Literate will be ignored.

 e-Literate occasionally does product reviews.
 However, we do not promise to review your product or even to respond to your email request to be reviewed.
 You're welcome to ask.

 Miscellaneous Requests for Help and Information